1m1-github/FairInbox/main.typ

 #import "template.typ": *
 #show: ieee.with(
-  title: "2i2i.io the infobox",
+  title: "FairInbox",
   abstract: [
-    The _infobox_ is a generalization of the _inbox_.
-An _outputing_ _entity_ sends _info_ to an _inputting_ _entity_ with _coin_s attached, which signify social importance.
-The coins represent an arbitrary bundle of energy or information.
-The infobox is ordered according to social importance following the theory of <2i2i>, which incorporates _coin_s of both _objective_ as well _subjective_ values _fair_ ly.
+    The _FairInbox_ is a generalization of the _inbox_.
+An _outputing_ _entity_ sends _info_ to an _inputting_ _entity_ with _currency_s attached, which signifies importance.
+The currency represents an arbitrary bundle of energy and information.
+The FairInbox is ordered according to importance following the theory of <2i2i>, which incorporates _currencies_ of both _objective_ as well as _subjective_ values _fair_ ly.
   ],
   authors: (
     (